pkp/pkp-docs/dev/documentation/en/architecture-authorization.md

 ---

-Now that the user has been authorized, learn how [Service classes are used to fulfil the request](./architecture-services).
+Now that the user has been authorized, learn how to [work with entities](./architecture-entities).